opf/openproject/docs/faq/README.md

 Here are resources to get to know OpenProject:

 - The [overview of our features](https://www.openproject.org/collaboration-software-features)
-- Our [English demo video](https://www.youtube.com/watch?v=un6zCm8_FT4) or [German demo video](https://www.youtube.com/watch?v=doVtVArSSvk) to get an overview of Openproject.
+- Our [English demo video](https://www.youtube.com/watch?v=un6zCm8_FT4) or [German demo video](https://www.youtube.com/watch?v=doVtVArSSvk) to get an overview of OpenProject.
 There are additional videos explaining certain features to be found on our [YouTube channel](https://www.youtube.com/c/OpenProjectCommunity/videos), too.
 - The [Getting started guide](../getting-started) and the [User guide](../user-guide)
 - Our free trial: Click the green button [here](https://www.openproject.org/enterprise-edition) for Enterprise on-premises or go to [start.openproject.com](https://start.openproject.com) for the Enterprise cloud.
 - Our [development roadmap](https://community.openproject.org/projects/openproject/roadmap) (to get to know future features)